rust-lang/async-book/src/getting_started/http_server_example.md

     },
     std::net::SocketAddr,

-    // This is the redefinition of the await! macro which supports both
+    // This is the redefinition of the `.await` syntax which supports both
     // futures 0.1 (used by Hyper and Tokio) and futures 0.3 (the new API
-    // exposed by `std::future` and implemented by `async fn` syntax). tokio::await,
+    // exposed by `std::future` and implemented by `async fn` syntax). tokio::async_wait,
 };
 ```